-The SOTP's overarching framework is grounded in the Risk-Need-Responsivity (RNR) Model (Andrews, 2006; Andrews, Bonta, & Wormith, 2006).
-RNR emphasizes matching the residents' risk for sexual recidivism to the level of services provided, targeting the residents' dynamic research-based risk factors (i.e., criminogenic needs) in treatment, and maximizing the residents' abilities to benefit from treatment by tailoring treatment to their learning style, motivation, abilities and strengths (i.e., responsivity factors).
-In keeping with these principles, the SOTP offers treatment interventions that are individualized, strength-based, and customized to residents' specific risk, criminogenic needs, and responsivity factors.
-The three core RNR principles are applied in the SOTP as follows:
+The SOTP's overarching framework is grounded in the Risk-Need-Responsivity (RNR) Model.
+RNR emphasizes matching the residents' risk for sexual recidivism to the level of services provided; targeting the residents' dynamic research-based risk factors (i.e., criminogenic needs) in treatment; and maximizing the residents' abilities to benefit from treatment by tailoring treatment to their learning style, motivation, abilities and strengths (i.e., responsivity factors).
+In keeping with these principles, the SOTP offers treatment interventions that are individualized, strength-based, and customized to residents' specific risk level, criminogenic needs, and responsivity factors.